japneetbindra94/Assign1-G14/README.md

 Levitin, A. (2012). *The Design & Analysis of Algorithms* (3rd ed.).
 Pearson.

 Python Software Foundation.
 Python Language Reference, version 3.x. [https://www.python.org](https://www.python.org)

-AI Assistance: ChatGPT was used for guidance and clarification during development.
-All algorithm design, implementation decisions, and final code were written and verified by the authors.